FX International Payments

 By Elena Malykhina

 To help meet that challenge, the WTO, the United Nations Department of Economic and Social Affairs (DESA) and the International Trade Centre (ITC) jointly launched ePing, a new online alert system. ePing sends SMEs alert notifications when foreign trade regulations change, country-by-country, helping SMEs identify and address potential trade-related problems at an early stage.2

 The ePing alert service launched and became available in November 2016 during a special meeting of WTO’s Technical Barriers to Trade (TBT) Committee.
-TBT refers to mandatory technical regulations and voluntary standards that define the characteristics of a product – such as design, labelling, packaging and functionality – as well as specific procedures used to check whether a product is in compliance with these requirements.3
+TBT refers to mandatory technical regulations and voluntary standards that define the characteristics of a product – such as design, labeling, packaging and functionality – as well as specific procedures used to check whether a product is in compliance with these requirements.3

 Karl Brauner, WTO Deputy Director-General, explained during the ePing launch that it can be challenging to attain up-to-date foreign trade regulation involving product requirements in export markets, especially for SMEs.4 Trade transparency makes cross-border trade more inclusive, so it’s important to have information on foreign trade regulations and standards easily accessible to SMEs and other stakeholders – such as exporters, producers and government agencies.
 This is the true essence of the ePing alert system, Brauner said.

 The WTO Secretariat partnered with DESA and ITC to develop ePing.
 ITC is a joint agency of the UN and WTO, dedicated to helping SMEs become more competitive and connect to international markets for trade and investment.5